eduardodefreitascosta/Project_BayesianRA/README.md

+# Note: This model is heavy.
+It will take several minutes running.

 ## This is a paper describying a Bayesian inference model for prevalence estimation discussed in a risk assessment context.
 The aim is to show how to run and interpret the Bayesian inference to use the output as a measurement of uncertainty in Risk assessment models.
-# Note: This model is heavy.
-It may takes several minutes.

 ## The paper is available online: